robotics-upo/ars548_ros/Readme.md

 ================
 Introduction:
 ---
 This is a ROS driver for the Continental ARS_548 4D Radar created by the Service Robotics Lab from the Pablo de Olavide University (Spain).
-The driver is pending to be tested in ROS Noetic.
+The driver has been tested in ROS Noetic.

 This driver is used to connect with the ARS_548_RDI radar and get all of the data it sends.